 - Captions are currently available for English only.

 - Live Caption isn't intended for calls with more than one other person.

 - During calls, if you mute your side during the captions disclosure announcement, the announcement is muted.
-Please make sure that the person you're talking to knows that captions are on.
+Make sure that the other person knows that captions are on.

-- Captions might be unavailable for some media and calling apps, since apps can opt out of sharing their audio stream with the phone's operating system.
+- Captions might be unavailable for some media and calling apps.

 - Live Caption works best on audio with clear speech and low background noise.